Massachusetts

 In 2022, a new provision specifically authorized expungement of marijuana possession, expanding eligibility to include previously decriminalized cultivation and possession with intent to distribute offenses, and removing the “best interests of justice” standard.
 S.3096 (2022).
 Upon a petition for an eligible marijuana offense, a court must enter an order expunging the record within 30 days.
 See ch.
 276, § 100K¼.

-Sealing of non-conviction records is provided for by statute, Mass Gen. Laws ch.
+Sealing of non-conviction records prior to the waiting periods specified in § 100A and without the same conditions relating to prior or pending cases is available from the sentencing court in its discretion, under a constitutional test that has evolved over the past 30 years.
+Mass Gen. Laws ch.
 276, § 100C.
-Under the first paragraph of this section, acquitted conduct, no bills, and a finding of no probable cause are sealed automatically upon disposition.
+Under the first paragraph of this section, acquitted conduct, no bills, and a finding of no probable cause are sealed automatically upon disposition by the commissioner of probation and the clerk of the courts.
 Under the second paragraph, charges dismissed or nol prossed may be sealed on disposition “if it appears to the court that substantial justice would best be served.”
-(As noted previously, non-conviction records may also be sealed automaticlaly if the conditions set forth in § 100A are satisfied.)
+(As noted previously, non-conviction records may also be sealed automatically if the conditions set forth in § 100A are satisfied).

-As the following section explains, sealing of nonconviction records under § 100C is subject to constitutional caselaw, which since 2014 has required a judicial finding of “good cause” in order to seal any non-conviction record without complying with the waiting periods and other conditions of § 100A, even records governed by the first paragraph of § 100C.
+Sealing of non conviction records under § 100C is subject to constitutional case law, which since 2014 has required a judicial finding of “good cause” in order to seal any non-conviction record without complying with the waiting periods and other conditions of § 100A, even records governed by the first paragraph of § 100C.

 At a minimum, judges should evaluate the particular disadvantages identified by the defendant arising from the availability of the criminal record; evidence of rehabilitation suggesting that the defendant could overcome these disadvantages if the record were sealed; any other evidence that sealing would alleviate the identified disadvantages; relevant circumstances of the defendant at the time of the offense that suggest a likelihood of recidivism or of success; the passage of time since the offense and since the dismissal or nolle prosequi; and the nature of and reasons for the particular disposition.